EricLew03/Soccer-League-Manager/README.md

 ## User Stories
-* As a user, I want to be able to *create a new match score and add it to the list of match history*.
+* As a user, I want to be able to *create a new team and add it to a league consisting of arbitrary number of teams*.

-* As a user, I want to be able to *select a match and add new statistics for that match*, for example, the man of the match.
+* As a user, I want to be able to *create a new match score between the league teams and add it to the list of match history*.

 * As a user, I want to be able to *select a team and view its complete match history*.

 * As a user, I want to be able to *create a league standing to see how many points each team has*.